 The ABTA Peer-to-Peer Mentor Program is a unique opportunity to sign up to connect with a trained patient or caregiver mentor to help you navigate a brain tumor diagnosis.
 They also host Connections Community, an online support and discussion community of more than 25,000 members.
 You can call 800-886-ABTA (2282) or email firstname.lastname@example.org to connect with their educational programs, support services, and events.

 Raising Awareness through Events and Scientific News

-The CERN Foundation, an organization dedicated to improving the care and outcome of people with ependymoma, is holding the tenth annual Ependymoma Awareness Day on May 10, 2021.
-This day shines a light on this poorly understood disease.
+The Collaborative Ependymoma Research Network (CERN) Foundation, an organization dedicated to improving the care and outcomes of people with ependymoma, is holding the tenth annual Ependymoma Awareness Day on May 10, 2021.
+The day shines a light on this poorly understood disease.
 Through awareness activities, the hope is to advocate for better diagnostic methods, new therapies, and resources to improve the quality of life for those living with ependymoma.

 The Glioma-Center Foundation (GCF) is the first and only brain tumor educational and support organization in Poland.
 Recognizing the need to help people with brain tumors gain knowledge and understand the latest research, it started an initiative called Weekly News.
-GCF reviews research, scientific reports and publications, clinical trial results, and more related to brain tumor care and treatment.
-It then extracts the important information for patients and their families, translates it to Polish, and posts it to their website and social media.
+GCF reviews research, scientific reports, publications, and clinical trial results related to brain tumor care and treatment.
+It then extracts the important information for patients and their families, translates it into Polish, and posts it to their website and social media.

-The End Brain Cancer Initiative (EBCI) is another partner organization that provides direct patient support services, education, and advocates for people with brain tumors and their families.
-Connect with EBCI by emailing email@example.com.
+The End Brain Cancer Initiative (EBCI) is another partner organization that provides patient support services and education while advocating for people with brain tumors and their families.
+Connect with EBCI by emailing firstname.lastname@example.org.